 Children were lucky enough to be able to enjoy 'Variations on Normal' an activity developed using materials from the book of the same name by STEAM Co.
 Inspirator and inventor Dominic Wilcox.

-This day saw Nick formally launch STEAM Co. in Cambridge in 2016 and offered a great chance for local schools, creatives, parents and businesses to get a flavour of STEAM Co.'s creative thinking and doing activities.
+This day saw Nick formally launch STEAM Co. in Cambridge and offered a great chance for local schools, creatives, parents and businesses to get a flavour of STEAM Co.'s creative thinking and doing activities.
 Thanks to all who came along.

 About The Kite TSA Cambridge